syncfusion-content/javascript-docs/js/SunburstChart/Legend.md

 ---
 layout: post
-title: legend
+title: Legend in JavaScript SunburstChart widget | Syncfusion
-description: Learn how to add and customize the legnds in Sunburst Chart.
+description: You can learn here about Legend support in Syncfusion JavaScript SunburstChart control and more details.
 platform: js
 control: SunburstChart
 documentation: ug